EP NowStoreAcademySupportProduction LotProducts by Country

 Blog Home

-Find out whether your film or TV show will pass the UK’s Cultural Test, a key step in qualifying for the UK tax credit.
+Find out whether your film or TV show will pass the UK’s Cultural Test, a key step in qualifying for a UK incentive.

-Passing the so-called “Cultural Test” is a key step in qualifying for the UK tax credit and the forthcoming new iteration, the Audio-Visual Expenditure Credit.
+Passing the so-called “Cultural Test” is a key step in qualifying for a UK incentive, including the new Indepdendent Film Tax Credit (IFTC).

-But what exactly is the Cultural Test, and what requirements must a film or high-end TV (HETV) show meet in order to pass it?
+But what exactly is the Cultural Test and what requirements must a film or high-end TV (HETV) show meet in order to pass it?
+In this article, I'll explain the purpose, the components, and how EP can support you so your production can access the generous incentives the UK has to offer.

 What is the Cultural Test?